-Ho Chi Minh City: In the short term, land price list does not increase input costs of production.
+Ho Chi Minh City: In the short term, land price list has not increased input costs of production.

 That is the affirmation of the Department of Natural Resources and Environment of Ho Chi Minh City when answering questions about adjusting land prices in the city.

-Accordingly, during the consultation process, many comments said that the new land price list will have a great impact on real estate businesses, the real estate market as well as production and business enterprises.
-When land prices are high, meaning high input, output will be high, which will directly affect buyers.
+Accordingly, during the consultation process, many comments said that the new land price list will have a big impact on real estate businesses, the real estate market as well as production and business enterprises.
+When land prices are high, meaning high input, output will be high, which will directly impact buyers.
 From there, the selling price of products will be very high.

 Land price list does not increase real estate prices